The Sandman (wrestler): Independent circuit (2007–present)

-Cameo appearances for major companies (2018–2019)
+Cameo appearances for major companies (2018–2022)

 In November 2018 Sandman lost to Silas Young on Ring of Honor (ROH) weekly television show.
 In February 2019, Sandman teamed with Tommy Dreamer to face Davey Boy Smith Jr. and Brian Pillman Jr. at Major League Wrestling (MLW).
 They lost the match after Dreamer was pinned.

-During 2019 The Sandman made various sporadic TV appearances and has participated in a match for TNA, now known as Impact Wrestling, as part of a storyline involving Killer Kross and Eddie Edwards.
+During 2019 The Sandman made various sporadic TV appearances and has participated in a match for TNA Impact! as part of a storyline involving Killer Kross and Eddie Edwards.

 On July 4, 2020, The Sandman made an appearance at ICW No Holds Barred 3 in Millville, New Jersey.

 On April 1, 2022, The Sandman made an appearance at ICW No Holds Barred 24 in Newark, New Jersey.

+On April 29, 2023 The Sandman made an appearance at Find Yourself Wrestling in Ridgefield Park, New Jersey where he successfully defeated The Dilf.

 In other media

-Fullington appeared as The Sandman in the video games ECW Anarchy Rulz, Backyard Wrestling 2: There Goes the Neighborhood and WWE SmackDown vs. Raw 2008.
+Fullington appeared as The Sandman in the video games ECW Anarchy Rulz, Backyard Wrestling 2: There Goes the Neighborhood, WWE SmackDown vs. Raw 2008, WWE 2K24 as downloadable content, and WWE 2K25.

+Professional wrestling style and persona

+Fullington's style of wrestling is hardcore.
+His finishing move is the White Russian legsweep along with the use of a Singapore cane as a signature weapon.
+He will also use the Heinekenrana, Rolling Rock senton bomb and the DDT.

+Since his ECW days, he will make his entrance through the audience drinking a beer, smoking and occasionally bust himself open before the match.